 Shadow Contest Configuration

 In addition to configuring the PC2 system (either inactively or via YAML files) for shadow mode, PC2 must have a contest configuration which matches the configuration in the primary CCS.
-For example, PC2 must be told what languages and problems are being used in the contest, what teams (accounts) are competing, etc. All of this configuration needs to be set up prior to starting shadowing operations.
+For example, PC2 must be told what languages and problems are being used in the contest, what teams (accounts) are competing, etc. All this configuration needs to be set up prior to starting shadowing operations.

 The standard PC2 contest configuration mechanisms are used to accomplish shadow contest configuration.
 The Contest Administrator must obtain the contest configuration details from the group that configures the contest in the primary CCS.
 (If the primary CCS is using a CLICS “CDP” to configure their contest, that CDP can be loaded into PC2 as well (see the Chapters on Contest Configuration)).
-In any case, at least the contest languages, problems, and team accounts must be configured in PC2 to match the primary CCS in order for shadowing to work correctly.
+In any case, at least the contest languages, problems, and team accounts must be configured in PC2 to match the primary CCS for shadowing to work correctly.

 In addition to configuring the shadow contest to match the primary CCS, shadowing is really only practical if PC2 is configured for “Auto-Judging” the contest problems.
 (Otherwise, variations in human judging could cause the shadow results to be different from those computed by the primary CCS.)
 This means that the following additional steps should be included when setting up a PC2 shadow: